-Presidio Hill School begins teaching Spanish in third grade.
+Presidio Hill School begins teaching Spanish in first grade.
 The program is an engaging one, with students participating in creative hands-on projects and activities that develop language skills and equip students with useful, lifelong language-acquisition strategies.

 The objectives are to develop, reinforce and refine communicative competency in listening, speaking, reading, writing and culture.
 Through an inductive approach, students gain an intuitive understanding of how the language is acquired and how they can use this knowledge to express themselves linguistically.